FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ![logo](WDHS.png)

-Ever had issues launching or running Windows games under Wine?
+Ever had issues launching or running Windows games or applications under Wine?
 If the answer is "Yes", then try these scripts I made; they should solve most issues you may encounter.
-And in case my script did make your gaming experience worse, then feel free to create an issue here on GitHub so I can help you out.
+And in case my script did make your experience worse, then feel free to create an issue here on GitHub so I can help you out.

 *Although I made these scripts primarily for games, this can help application compatibility as well.
 Adobe apps use some DirectX for rendering, and some programs are written using .NET.
 So feel free to try it out in that use case as well.*